HomeSpan/HomeSpan/docs/Tutorials.md

 * the `homeSpan` global object, and it's `begin()` and `poll()` methods
 * referencing HomeSpan categories defined in the `Categories::` namespace
 * instantiating a new `SpanAccessory`
-* instantiating HomeSpan Services and Characteristics defined in the `Service::` and 'Characteristic::` namespaces
+* instantiating HomeSpan Services and Characteristics defined in the `Service::` and `Characteristic::` namespaces

 ### [Example 2 - TwoSimpleLightBulbs](../examples/02-TwoSimpleLightBulbs/02-TwoSimpleLightBulbs.ino)
 Example 2 expands on Example 1 by implementing two LightBulbs, each as their own Accessory.